 Start and finish points: Nairobi to Johannesburg

-Countries visited: South Africa, Zimbabwe, Zambia, Malawi, Tanzania and Kenya
+Countries visited: South Africa, Zimbabwe, Botswana, Zambia, Malawi, Tanzania and Kenya

 Departure Point Nairobi: Wildebeest Eco Camp, 151 Mokoyeti Road West, Langata